A Cruise Ship Lifestyle

 “Woe to those who rise early in the morning that they may pursue strong drink, who stay up late in the evening that wine may inflame them!
 Their banquets are accompanied by lyre and harp, by tambourine and flute, and by wine; But they do not pay attention to the deeds of the Lord, nor do they consider the work of His hands.”
 (Isaiah 5:11-12)

 Unfortunately, a cruise ship lifestyle seems to be becoming more commonplace as an overall lifestyle approach.
-But how might this look off a cruise ship?
+How might this look off a cruise ship?
 Since it would look different for every person, let me describe what it might look like in my own life if I did nothing to prevent it.

 “Distress and affliction to she who gets up in the morning to pursue strong coffee because she stayed up too late the night before watching television.
 Her eating habits consist of potato chips and ice cream, and she does nothing but sit around and read novels all day long.
 She fails to pay attention to what the Holy Spirit wants her to do, and she completely ignores His direction on a regular basis.
 No exercise.
 No writing.
 No housework.”

 Once I got rolling on how this lifestyle might look for me, I had to force myself to stop.
-And it was actually eye-opening for what could so easily happen should I fail to constantly renew my mind in a way that leads to a counter-cultural life directed by God’s Word.
+It was actually eye-opening for what could so easily happen should I fail to constantly renew my mind in a way that leads to a counter-cultural life directed by God’s Word.

 While going on a cruise does not cause a permanent downward spiral away from a productive life, doing nothing to avoid this type of lifestyle will eventually lead one.